-The final student growth and development rating for a teacher is the average of their two SLO scores.
-For example, if one SLO was "Partially Met," for a rating of 2, and the other SLO was "Met," for a rating of 3, the Student Growth and Development rating would be 2.5 [(2+3)/2].
+The evaluator shall score each IAGD separately and then average those scores for the SLO score.
+For example, if one IAGD was "Partially Met," for a rating of 2, and the other IAGD was "Met," for a rating of 3, the Student Growth and Development rating would be 2.5 [(2+3)/2].
 The individual SLO ratings and the Student Growth and Development rating will be shared and discussed with teachers during the End-of-Year Conference.